 All students are encouraged to join organizations of interest to them.
 The University of Portland Oregon Gamma Chapter of Tau Beta Pi, the national engineering honor society, offers admission to the top upper-division engineering and computer science students.

 Community College Transfers

 Transfers from community colleges are accepted regardless of whether they have completed a course of study.
 Students from engineering transfer programs can generally complete the B.S. degree requirements with no loss of time.
 Students from non-engineering programs will likely need more time to complete prerequisites.
 Students who are interested in transferring to the University are encouraged to seek individual counseling both at their community college and at the University.
-Discussions at the University can be used both to develop a suitable academic plan and financial plan.
+Discussions at the University can be used to develop both a suitable academic plan and a financial plan.